Peaches-xo/admin-dashboard/README.md

 The cards came together quicker than I had anticipated and was able to get them to line up.

 ### **Challenges:**
-Found it very tricky using grid to for the header row layouts due to the extra space added.
+Found it very tricky using grid for the header row layouts due to the extra space added.
 After creating the rows with grid, I did end up using flex for the individual row layouts.
 I felt like grid wasn't giving me the control and flexibility I was looking for, but I can see the benefits of it for areas such as the card section.

 ### **To Look Into:**
- - Make the peoject responsive
+ - Make the project responsive
  - Make cards shrink and grow when window is resized

 * * *